ketil-malde/ektools/README.md

     eklist -qr file.raw

-The `rawdecode.py` program demonstrates how to read the stream back in again.
+The `rawdecode.py` file demonstrates how to read the stream back in again.

-# Structure

-The `eklist` program mainly parses the input and processes it with a user-selected set of functions, defined in `actions.py`.
-Of particular interest is the function `type3_convert()`, which converts from the native RAW format, to standard /sv/ values.

-The parsers for individual datagrams are taken from PyEchoLab, and can be found in the `util` subdirectory.
+Extract metadata from a RAW file:

+	ekmeta file.raw

+Separate a RAW file into its different configurations:

+	eksplit file.raw